Learn About Pearls

 Spotless – no visible scratches, pits, bumps or wrinkles in the surface

-AAA Grade – at least 95% clear of surface blemishes
+AA Grade – at least 95% clear of surface blemishes

 Pearlicity uses only Grade AA and above in our jewelry.